 Beyond action beats in dialogue

-Dialogue without anything else on the page feels like a screenplay—all setup for actors who will never arrive.
-In a film, the actors carry the scene.
-In your novel, the […]
+6 types of beats that bring writing alive Dialogue without anything else on the page feels like a screenplay—all setup for actors who will never arrive.
+In a film, the […]

 Beyond action beats in dialogue Read More »

-Dialogue without anything else on the page feels like a screenplay—all setup for actors who will never arrive.
-In a film, the actors carry the scene.
-In your novel, the […]
+6 types of beats that bring writing alive Dialogue without anything else on the page feels like a screenplay—all setup for actors who will never arrive.
+In a film, the […]

 Beyond action beats in dialogue Read More »

-Most writers think of story structure as a dry, architectural plot blueprint.
-Inciting incidents and pinch points and turning points map out the road as the characters stumble through their world, making
+Character arc as story structure Most writers think of story structure as a dry, architectural plot blueprint.
+Inciting incidents and pinch points and turning points map out the road as the characters

 Character journey as story structure Read More »

-Critical response process turns you into the critique partner every writer wants: someone who offers actionable observations instead of opinionated fixes.
-Developed by choreographer Liz Lerman for dance and theater
+Make yourself the most useful writer in your writing group Critical response process turns you into the critique partner every writer wants: someone who offers actionable observations instead of opinionated

 Critique Technique: Make yourself the most useful writer in your writing group Read More »

-Most writers strive to show up for editing with a complete manuscript, believing that a finished first draft proves they’re serious about writing.
-But cranking out an entire manuscript without
+The hidden price of writing your whole manuscript solo Most writers strive to show up for editing with a complete manuscript, believing that a finished first draft proves they’re serious

 What writing in isolation really costs Read More »

-Unputdownable stories keep readers off balance, as one scene tips into another, and another, and the next.
-Each scene’s challenge demands a response, and each response spirals into fresh complications.
+Three ways to build progressively escalating complications Unputdownable stories keep readers off balance, as one scene tips into another, and another, and the next.
+Each scene’s challenge demands a response,

-I’d be a pretty rotten curator of writing craft advice if I didn’t leap at the opportunity to share some writing craft wisdom that kicked my own butt.
-Amy Stewart’s
+The case for creative constraints I’d be a pretty rotten curator of writing craft advice if I didn’t leap at the opportunity to share some writing craft wisdom that kicked

 Why thinking outside the box is hurting your creativity Read More »